 Ever had a visit to the hospital where you had an experience of looking at the Electrocardiogram (ECG)?
 How does the ECG represent that the patient is still alive?
 As long as the lines on the ECG are going up and down, you can have the peace of mind that the patient is still breathing.
 The moment it goes flat is the moment of worry.
 Our lives function in a similar fashion.
 Ups and downs are an inevitable part of life.
 If you are having both the good and bad days, it just means that you are alive.
-Good and bad are labels which are relative to each other.
+Good and bad are labels that are relative to each other.
 If you never had a bad day, you would lose your sense to recognize when it’s a good one.
 After all, without a frame of reference, something to compare it with, you can’t possibly know the kind of day that you are having.

 Words can surely have a remarkable healing effect.
 But sometimes, it is not enough to just remind yourself that hitting a rock bottom is also a part of life and that the sun will shine again after this dark night that seems to consume you slowly.
 In the moments when you are feeling down because of any given experience of your life, taking all the blame, criticizing yourself, being hard and even hating yourself can only worsen the situation.
 The frustration is uncanny that makes it even harder to not be lost in the gloomy feeling.